The best free writing apps help you focus on your writing - wherever you are, and wherever inspiration strikes.

 Read our full FocusWriter review.

-WriteMonkey is another piece of writing software that cuts down on the clutter to deliver uninterrupted writing sessions.
+WriteMonkey is another piece of free writing software that cuts down on the clutter to deliver uninterrupted writing sessions.

 The free word processor, cleverly described as zenware, is unbelievably pared back compared to more traditional writing apps.